amingilani/auth0-rail5/README.md

 ```

 Troubleshoot:
-If you get errors, you should probably setup your db with `rails db:setup && rails db:migrate`
+If you get errors running your app at this point, you should probably setup your database with `rails db:setup && rails db:migrate`

-### Fixing routes

-We want to route all the get requests to our controllers and actions
+Now let's wire up the routes to our controllers and actions.
+Make the following changes to `config/routes.rb`:

 ```ruby
 # home page